luslab/oz-bulk-rnaseq/G. Read Quantification.md

 N = total number of mappable reads in the library
 L = number of base pairs in the gene/transcript/exon etc (i.e. the size of gene length)

-Tools = [Cufflinks](http://cole-trapnell-lab.github.io/cufflinks/papers/) - outdated and superceded by [StringTie](https://ccb.jhu.edu/software/stringtie/index.shtml?t=manual)
+Tools = [Cufflinks](http://cole-trapnell-lab.github.io/cufflinks/papers/) is now outdated and superseded by [StringTie](https://ccb.jhu.edu/software/stringtie/index.shtml?t=manual)

 ## Process:
 1. Overlapping bundles of fragment are **assembled**